BerkeleyHCI/PolymorphicBlocks/getting-started.md

 The RGBs datasheet defines their input thresholds as incompatible with 3.3v and this will generate ERC errors without the buffer.
 Go ahead and try it!

+We also add a refinement to use the SK6812-Mini-E, a through-board LED used on mechanical keyboards.

 ## Implicit Connections
 _The code is starting to get a bit long and tedious.
 We'll refactor that using implicit scopes, a syntactic sugar construct, to make it shorter and more readable._